dhilst/delegate/README.md

 # Installation

-This is python3 only, but it's very simple library with no dependences, it would not be hard to port it to python2, contributions are welcome!
+This is Python 3 only, but it's very simple library with no dependences, it would not be hard to port it to Python 2, contributions are welcome!

     pip install delegateto